programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 Because the results depend so heavily on the input data, it’s crucial to include a data analysis phase early in a project.
 In fact, data preparation and analysis should be iterative: reviewing texts, identifying where the data needs to be adjusted, making those changes, reviewing the results, identifying additional changes, and so on.
 It is also important to implement a system for keeping track of all the changes you make to your texts.

 Some common information types that are often included with digital texts will need to be removed for most projects, as we just saw with the example of Project Gutenberg metadata.
 Other language to consider removing includes: editorially-authored text (such as annotations or descriptions of images), page numbers, and labels.
-Removing these is preferable both because they are not likely to be of interest in most cases and also because they can artificially introduce distance between closely related terms when the model is trained.
+Removing these features is preferable, both because they are not likely to be of interest in most cases, and also because they can artificially introduce distance between closely related terms when the model is trained.

 For other document features, the goals of the project will impact which would best be removed or kept.
 These include paratexts — such as indices, tables of contents, and advertisements—as well as features like stage directions.
 And finally, you may choose to manipulate the language of your documents directly, such as by regularizing or modernizing the spelling, correcting errors, or lemmatizing text.
 Note that if you make changes to the language of your documents, you will also want to maintain an unmodified corpus, so that you can investigate the impacts of your data manipulations.

 ### Training and querying a model

 Once you have identified a corpus and prepared your texts, you can adapt the code above to train, query, and validate your model.
 Remember: this is an iterative process!
 You will likely need to make additional changes to your data and your parameters as you better understand what your model can show about the texts in your corpus.
-The more you experiment with your data and your models, the better you will understand how these methods can help you answer new kinds of questions—and, the more prepared you will be to learn even more advanced applications of word vector models!
+The more you experiment with your data and your models, the better you will understand how these methods can help you answer new kinds of questions, and the more prepared you will be to learn even more advanced applications of word vector models!

 ## Next steps

-Now that you've learned how to build and analyze word embeddings, you can see the [Clustering and Visualizing Documents using Word Embeddings](https://programminghistorian.org/en/lessons/clustering-visualizing-word-embeddings) lesson to learn more about what advanced methods of analysis are possible.
+Now that you've learned how to build and analyze word embeddings, you can see the Programming Historian's related [Clustering and Visualizing Documents using Word Embeddings](https://programminghistorian.org/en/lessons/clustering-visualizing-word-embeddings) lesson to learn more about what advanced methods of analysis are possible with word vectors.

 Here are some other resources if you would like to learn more about word vectors:
 -   The Women Writers Project provides a full set of tutorials for training word vector models in Python, which can be downloaded with sample data from the WWP’s [Public Code Share GitHub repository](https://github.com/NEU-DSG/wwp-public-code-share/releases).